microfleet/transport-amqp/README.md

 * `message` - anything that can be stringified, it's advised for it to be small
 * `options`:
   * `options.timeout` - sets TTL on the message
+  * `options.priority` - 0 to 255 - priority of the message if queue was declared with `x-max-priority`

 ### amqp.send(queue, message, [options])